Last Updated on

 If the trouble is done:

 If you catch the thief, loudly ask for help immediately.
-Don’t let the thief run away, if possible keep him there and call the police. (call 112) The louder you are, the more attention you will gain.
-The thief don’t want to be recognized, so people can describe how he looks, so he will try to run.
+Don’t let the thief run away, if possible, keep him there and call the police (call 112).
+The louder you are, the more attention you will gain.
+The thief doesn’t want to be recognized, so people can describe how he looks, so he will try to run.